U.S. Tax Treatment of New Zealand UniSaver Scheme

 Employee / Personal Contributions

-Contributions made by you as an employee, self-employed or non-income earner are not deductible for U.S. tax purposes.
+Contributions made by you as an employee, are not deductible for U.S. tax purposes.

 Employer Contributions

-Contributions made by your employer to your KiwiSaver are taxable income for U.S. tax purposes.
+Contributions made by your employer to your UniSaver account are taxable income for U.S. tax purposes.

 Government Contributions

-Contributions made by New Zealand Government to your KiwiSaver are taxable income for U.S. tax purposes.
+Contributions made by the New Zealand Government to your KiwiSaver are taxable income for U.S. tax purposes.

 Investment Growth